6 Best Homeowners Insurance Companies in Arkansas of 2025

 We chose them for our list because they offer the best options for Arkansas homeowners who have home-based businesses, including endorsements to protect home business equipment.

-We also appreciate Amica for its online services, which make it easy to explore coverage and get a quote, and their well-reviewed mobile app.
+We also appreciate Amica's online services, which make it easy to explore coverage and get a quote, and their well-reviewed mobile app.

 The average cost of an Amica policy in Arkansas is $1,680 per year, putting it slightly above the state average, but many homeowners will pay less with discounts.